-Transfer United (TU) is a collaborative effort designed to promote your seamless transition as a junior transfer student to the University of North Carolina at Chapel Hill.
+Transfer United (TU) is a collaborative effort designed to promote your seamless transition as a transfer student to the University of North Carolina at Chapel Hill.
 By encouraging success in academics, wellness and engagement, the program will help you establish a connection with the University and prepare you to persist through to graduation.

 Who should apply to Transfer United?